 But FODMAP Everyday notes it’s completely possible to ditch animal products and stick to the low FODMAP diet.
 It advises: “With a little planning and some expert guidance, successfully completing a low FODMAP Elimination Phase is completely attainable for someone who eats no meat…or no animal products whatsoever.”

-Here are all the foods you can still enjoy from a variety of food groups on a vegan low FODMAP diet:
+Here are all the foods you can still enjoy from a variety of food groups on a plant-based low FODMAP diet:

 The low FODMAP diet advises you to avoid a number of carbohydrate sources, including pastries, gnocchi, wheat noodles, multigrain bread, and crumpets.
 However, there are still a number of vegan-friendly carbs you can add to your diet.
-Gluten-free bread and pasta are considered low FODMAP-friendly, as is rice flour, buckwheat, quinoa, oats, polenta, and potatoes.
+Gluten-free bread and pasta (the video above contains a delicious low FODMAP pasta recipe, by the way) are considered low FODMAP-friendly, as is rice flour, buckwheat, quinoa, oats, polenta, and potatoes.
 If you’re craving a snack, opt for popcorn or crisps.

 You should avoid onions and garlic almost entirely on a low FODMAP diet, as well as cauliflower, celery, artichoke, asparagus, and fruits high in fructose, like apples and mangoes.
 Undeniably, the list of fruits and vegetables to avoid is extensive.
 However, it’s not all bad news.
 Bananas, blueberries, grapes, kiwis, oranges, pineapples, raspberries, strawberries, and coconuts are all still in the cards.
 Take them to work as a snack, make a dessert fruit salad, or blend into a breakfast smoothie.